WSU-4110/ShareYourTrip/README.md

 # ShareYourTrip
-ShareYourTrip is an Android app to share different aspects of your trip with others. users can search a city and find posts that are written by other users for that specific city. users can make a post as their favorite post also they can rate others post by like it or dislike it
+ShareYourTrip is an Android app to share different aspects of your trip with others.
+Users can search a city and find posts that are written by other users for that specific city.
+Users can make a post as their favorite post and they can also rate other's post by liking it (thumb up) or disliking it (thumb down).